hoani/hoani.github.io/_posts/guides/2021-03-23-refactorNotes.md

 #### Change Value to Reference

 * Inverse of "Change Reference to Value" when we want value updates to affect all consumers

+### Conditional Logic

+#### Decompose Conditional

+* Apply extract function to conditional statements/conditional bodies to make them read better

+#### Consolidate Conditional Expression

+* Consolidate a series of related checks into a function which describes the related meaning of the checks

+#### Replace Nested Conditional with Guard Clauses

+* Use guard clauses to keep unexpected behaviour documented outside of the expected behaviour

+#### Replace Conditional with Polymorphism

+* Add structure and extendability to complex contitional logic by putting the conditional behaviour in subclasses instead

+#### Introduce Special Case

+* Uses a special case subclass handle special casses of a class
+* Null/"unknown" are common targets for this

+#### Introduce Assertion

+* Communicate assumptions through assertions

+### Refactoring APIs

+#### Separate Query from Modifier